Fairford: Steam Rally

+The Ernest Cook Trust used to host the annual Fairford Steam Rally and Show.
+The Show closed in 2015 after running for 46 years.

 Education

 The town's secondary school is Farmor's School, an 11-18 co-educational academy.
 The school was judged to be of outstanding standard, having achieved Grade 1 in its Ofsted inspection in 2010.
 After becoming an academy it achieved lower grades from the board over the years: "Good", "Requires Improvement" and "Good" again in 2013, 2017 and 2021 respectively.

 There is also a primary school (Fairford Primary), and a playgroup.
 Coln House School was a 9-16, residential/day, state special school.
 After being put into special measures following a 2016 Ofsted report, the school closed in March 2017.
-Built in 1822 by Alexander Ilse as a private asylum called The Retreat, it closed in 1944 before becoming a school in 1949.
+The building was originally built in 1822 by Alexander Iles as a private asylum called 'The Retreat', which closed in 1944 before becoming a school in 1949.